 - It is the responsibility of all students to become familiar with and adhere to academic policies of as are stated in the Student Handbook and Academic Calendar. - Personal information, that is information about an individual that may be used to identify that individual, may be collected as a requirement as part of taking this class.
 Any information collected will only be used and disclosed for the purpose for which the collection was intended.
-For further information contact the Privacy Compliance Officer at privacy@auc-nuc.ca. - The last day to enter a course without permission and /or voluntary withdrawal from a course without financial penalty: 19 January 2007 - The last day to voluntarily withdraw from a course or change to audit without academic penalty: 9 March 2007 - Final Exam Period: 20-25 April 2007 Note: DO NOT schedule travel for the final examination period until the release of the final version of the exam schedule.
-There will be no rescheduling of final exams by the instructor; as the academic calendar reads, "Travel plans will not be considered an appropriate reason to request a revised final examination." - Although extensions to coursework in the semester are at the discretion of the instructor, students may not turn in coursework for evaluation after the last day of the scheduled final examination period unless they have received permission for a "Course Extension."
+For further information contact the Privacy Compliance Officer at privacy@ambrose.edu. - The last day to enter a course without permission and /or voluntary withdrawal from a course without financial penalty: 18 January 2008 - The last day to voluntarily withdraw from a course or change to audit without academic penalty: 14 March 2008 - Although extensions to coursework in the semester are at the discretion of the instructor, students may not turn in coursework for evaluation after the last day of the scheduled final examination period unless they have received permission for a "Course Extension."
 Alternative times for final examinations cannot be scheduled without prior approval.
 Requests for course extensions or alternative examination time must be submitted to the Registrar's Office by the appropriate deadline.
-Course extensions are only granted for serious issues that arise "due to circumstances beyond the student's control."

-- We are committed to fostering personal integrity and will not overlook breaches of integrity such as plagiarism and cheating.
+Course extensions are only granted for serious issues that arise "due to circumstances beyond the student's control." - We are committed to fostering personal integrity and will not overlook breaches of integrity such as plagiarism and cheating.
 Plagiarism and cheating can result in a failing grade for an assignment, for the course, or immediate dismissal from the university college.
 Students are expected to be familiar with the policies in the current Academic Calendar and the Student Handbook that deal with plagiarism, cheating, and the penalties and procedures for dealing with these matters.
 All cases of academic dishonesty are reported to the Academic Dean. - The following grading system will be used for this course.
 A student's final grade in a course is recorded as a letter grade on the student's permanent record of marks.
 Each letter grade has a corresponding grade point value which is used to determine the number of quality points earned by the student for a given course.
 Quality points are used to compute the student's grade point average.

 Grade Grade Point Description

-A+ 4.0 Evaluate superior performance showing comprehensive
+A+ 4.0 E

-Α 4.0 Excellent: superior performance showing comprehensive understanding of subject matter.
+A 4.0 Excellent: superior performance showing comprehensive understanding of subject matter.

 A- 3.7

-B+ 3.3 Good, alastly shows average performance with knowledge of
+B+ 3.3 Cood, alacely shows average morformanae with Imperiledge of

-В 3.0 Good: clearly above-average performance with knowledge of
+В 3.0 Good: clearly above-average performance with knowledge of subject matter complete.

-B- 2.7 subject matter complete.
+B- 2.7

-C+ 2.3

-С 2.0 Satisfactory: basic understanding of subject matter.
+C+ 2.3 Satisfactory: basic understanding of subject matter.

+С 2.0

 C- 1.7

 D+ 1.3 Poor: marginal performance.

 D 1.0 Minimal pass.

 F 0 Failure: unsatisfactory performance or failure to meet course requirements.

 - All sources used in written assignments must be listed in a bibliography.
 All quotations and paraphrases from published material must be annotated by means of footnotes or endnotes.
 The history department employs the "Turabian" format.
-Please see the History Department Style Guide for details.
+Please see the Ambrose History Department Style Guide for details.
 As stated above, there will be no toleration of plagiarism: the unattributed copying and presentation of another person's thoughts, writings and discoveries from another source-including purchased essay-as your own.
 This includes close paraphrasing-changing a few words from the sources.
 Plagiarism or cheating leads to disciplinary action such as failure in the course and/or dismissal from the University College. - The Instructor reserves the right to change elements of this syllabus if external circumstances necessitate alterations or if the interests of the students are better served by altering course components.